wikipop/non_steam_stellaris_mod_downloader/README.md

 Edit `main.py` with the path to the steam and mods folder (line 7-11)

-*Warning: This script requires your stellaris mod folder to be empty before running but It will not delete any files on its own.*
+*Warning: This script may require your stellaris mod folder to be empty before running but It will not delete any files on its own.*

 ```python
 # -> Path to the directory where the steam workshop content is downloaded